Ngā Hua / Outcomes

 Second funding requests are low priority

-If your organisation received funding from the previous Lottery Community funding round (within a year) then any requests made in the next funding round will be considered low priority unless there are exceptional circumstances for making your request.
+If your organisation applied to the previous Lottery Community funding round (within a year) then any requests made in the next funding round will be considered low priority unless there are exceptional circumstances for making your request.

 If you wish to make a second funding request because of exceptional circumstances, contact an advisor at: community.matters@dia.govt.nz